wayneeseguin/graft/examples/ternary/README.md

 # Ternary Operator Examples

-The ternary operator (`?:`) in Spruce provides conditional expression evaluation, similar to the ternary operator in many programming languages.
+The ternary operator (`?:`) in Graft provides conditional expression evaluation, similar to the ternary operator in many programming languages.

 ## Overview